Advertiser Disclosure

 The seats are each 17 inches wide and 31-36 inches in pitch, depending on which seats you reserve.

-If possible, we’d recommend you reserve seats in row 8, due to the extra legroom from the bulkhead.
-You should avoid rows 21, 22, 24, 33, and 35 when possible, due to the proximity to the lavatories.
+We’d recommend you reserve seats in row 8 for the extra legroom from the bulkhead.
+You should avoid rows 21, 22, 24, 33, and 35 when possible because of the proximity to the lavatories.

 Here are the U.S. routes on which Avianca offers the 787-8: